1. Value betting explained!

 John and Andy (represent >95% of the bettors) are casual bettors, who are not aware of value betting but like to put money on sports events and make some easy and quick money – which by the way is never the case.

 A) John believes Barcelona should smash Valencia.
-Bookie offers John odds of 1.90 and John would put £10 on that without caring whether value in this section or not!
+The bookie offers John odds of 1.90 and John would put £10 on that without caring whether a value in this section or not!
 Andy thinks Valencia will take at least a point from Barcelona.
-Bookie offers Andy odds of 1.90 and Andy would put £100 without caring whether he is implementing value betting!
+The bookie offers Andy odds of 1.90 and Andy would put £100 without caring whether he is implementing value betting!
 In fact, Bookie knows the fair odds for Barcelona to win should be 2.00 (50%) and Valencia not to lose should also be 2.00 (50%).

 - If Barcelona wins, Bookie will be giving John £9 and will get £100 from John.
 Profit for Bookie: £91.